bentoml/gallery/quickstart/README.md

 Scikit-learn.

-In this project, we will train a classifier model using Scikit-learn and the Iris dataset, build an ML service for the model for serving the model behind an HTTP endpoint, and containerize the model server as a docker image for production deployment.
+In this project, we will train a classifier model using Scikit-learn and the Iris dataset, build an prediction service for serving the trained model via an HTTP server, and containerize the model server as a docker image for production deployment.

 This project is also available to run from a notebook: https://github.com/bentoml/gallery/blob/main/quickstart/iris_classifier.ipynb